 Applicants are not required to complete the HSSEAS General Education Requirement in order to be admitted, although it is beneficial for students to complete 1 course from each of the following areas: arts, humanities, social sciences, and life sciences.
-While IGETC Certification is not recognized by HSSEAS, students may reference the IGETC courselist to make their course selections.
 At least one course from the arts, humanities or social sciences is required for UC eligibility.

 - Calculus I and II

 - Calculus III (Multivariable)

 - Differential Equations (not required for applicants to Mechanical or Aerospace Engineering)

 - Linear Algebra